 (1) In this regulation, unless the contrary intention appears —

-“jetty” has the same meaning as it bears in and for the purposes of the Jetties Act;
+jetty has the same meaning as it bears in and for the purposes of the Jetties Act;

-“licence” means a licence granted by the Minister, with the approval of the Commission, under section 7 of the Jetties Act;
+licence means a licence granted by the Minister, with the approval of the Commission, under section 7 of the Jetties Act;

-“Minister” means the Minister for the time being charged with the administration of the Jetties Act.
+Minister means the Minister for the time being charged with the administration of the Jetties Act.

 (2) Where a person holds a licence under the Jetties Act in respect of a structure that is a jetty within the meaning of that Act, that person shall, for the purposes of these regulations be deemed to hold the requisite licence under these regulations in respect of that structure.